Plan Your Schedule

 • General Education at IU is an interactive way to browse this year’s general education course offerings by category.

-• Search for GenEds in your iGPS Plan.
+• Search for GenEds in Stellic:

 Learn More About General Education Requirements